Reddaxi/Obsidian_BloodBanner/Factions/The Party/Alexandros/Alexandros Deguilliere.md

 Redbram NPC's

 - Serra des Simone
 	- An emotionally driven brat who throws tantrums when things don't go her way.
 She's passionate, but unreliable.
 Her words command a lot of respect amongst the common folk (and now the rebellion), due to whose daughter she is, but she cannot be trusted to wield that power.
-When that is said
-	- She's also a little cute.
+When that is said, I believe Serra does try to do what she thinks is right.
+I think she does care for the common man.
+Her heart is one of passion and it is easy to get wrapped up in the amount of emotion she emanates.
+On a personal level, she's quite intense.
+Her opinion is often one extreme or the other, which doesn't resonate
 - Mourice des Simone (Renfri only)
 - Reeve Roul du Lyon (Renfri only)
 - Scratch